Unit 1: What Is Ground-Penetrating Radar?

 This unit is intended for undergraduate students with no previous exposure to geophysics.
 There is no math or science prerequisite.

 The instructor can expect to spend about one class period with this material depending on class length and size.
-Student material may include background reading provided as links in the presentation.
+Student materials may include background reading provided as links in the presentation.
 The instructor also has the option to use the examples of GPR in engineering and forensic applications for class discussions.
 Assessment activities may be done in groups or as individuals.

 Description and Teaching Materials

 The teaching material includes a PowerPoint presentation with external links.
-The links, which are provided as hyperlinks and URLs, are YouTube videos and articles that provide additional instructional content.
+The links, which are provided as hyperlinks and URLs, are to YouTube videos and articles that provide additional instructional content.
 The videos explain the physics of medical imaging techniques and GPR.
 The blog and news articles offer case examples of GPR in engineering and forensic applications.

 Teaching Notes and Tips